 The Board reviews its assurance and governance framework at least annually to ensure that the Group’s governance structures remain appropriate and are fit for purpose.
 This framework sets out leadership and embeds delegated responsibilities to enable informed and confident decision-making.

 The Board ensures that all stakeholders across the business are actively engaged through the relevant areas of responsibility.
 This includes making sure that the business as, a whole upholds its values and monitors behaviour for acceptability.

-Further information on our dialogues and engagement with shareholders and other stakeholders can be found on pages 16 to 19, and page 59 of our 2019 Annual Report and Accounts
+Further information on our dialogues and engagement with shareholders and other stakeholders can be found on pages 39 to 41, and pages 75 and 76 of our 2020 Annual Report and Accounts